-The older campers are enrolled in one class for the entire 7-week session, which gives them a chance to develop specific skills (some of which may help them earn income later in life) in the context of a smaller group.
-Classes offered to them in 2012 included music, cooking, calligraphy, sewing, English, computers, macrame, and videography.
-The younger campers (ages 4-13) take classes in drawing, watercolor, embroidery, crochet, and other arts and crafts.
+Classes offered for teenagers include music, cooking, calligraphy, sewing, English, computers, macrame, and videography.
+Younger campers (ages 5-12) take classes in drawing, watercolor, embroidery, crochet, and other arts and crafts.
 All campers also get healthy lunches from the food program each day, and plenty of time to exercise and play games.

-Given there are no other opportunities for children to participate in organized sports or enrichment activities in the Ti Plas Kazo neighborhood during the summer, this camp is well-loved by the children who attend, and much appreciated by their parents.
-(This has been particularly true in the aftermath of the January 2010 earthquake.)
+Given there are very few opportunities for children to participate in organized sports or enrichment activities in the Ti Plas Kazo neighborhood during the summer, this camp is well-loved by the children who attend, and much appreciated by their parents.

 – Jean Marie Noel, Summer Camp Coordinator